brandonwkong/ClassiMail/README.md

 - Job alerts
 - "Thanks for applying" auto-responses
 - Rejections disguised as updates
-- Actual interviews or offers hidden in the noise
+- Actual interviews or offers hidden in the noise (very rare)

-This project helps **automatically parse and classify** those emails using OpenAI and cleanly presents them in a dashboard.
+This is where ClassiMail comes in.
+ClassiMail helps **automatically parse and classify** those emails using OpenAI and cleanly presents classifies them in a dashboard, with categories tailored towards job applications.

 ---